Associated Students of the University of Oregon

 The ASUO is comprised of three branches: the executive, the legislative, and the judicial.

-- The executive is responsible for university-wide campaigns; the oversight of recognized student organizations; and officer and committee appointments.
+- The executive is responsible for university-wide campaigns; the recognition and oversight of 225+ ASUO-Recognized Student Organizations; and officer and committee appointments.

-- The legislative is responsible for initiating funding and policy decisions.
-This includes crafting and passing resolutions, coordinating the actions of four finance committees.
-Student Senate is also responsible for confirming presidential appointees.
+- The legislative is comprised of the Student Senate, the Programs Finance Committee, the Contracts Finance Committee, and the Departments Finance Committee.
+This branch is responsible for initiating funding and policy decisions.
+This includes crafting and passing resolutions and certifying the actions of the finance committees.
+Student Senate is also responsible for coordinating the confirmation of appointees to the legislative and judicial branch.

 - The judicial regulates decisions related to questions which arise under the ASUO Constitution or any rule promulgated under it, and serves as the appeals board for issues which arise out of the ASUO Elections.